wifisensing/PicoScenes-Manual/source/installation.rst

         Screenshot: PicoScenes software EULA

-    After your pressing <Ok>, a Yes or No prompt box appears, and you will choose whether to accept the EULA terms.
+        After your pressing the <Ok>, a Yes or No prompt box appears, and you will choose whether to accept the EULA terms.
 Choosing <No> will terminate the installation immediately.
 Choosing <Yes> will continue the installation.

     .. figure:: /images/Configuring-picoscenes-platform.png
         :figwidth: 1000px
         :target: /images/Configuring-picoscenes-platform.png
         :align: center

-        Screenshot: User decides whether to accept the EULA terms
+        Screenshot: Users decide whether to accept the EULA terms

-    .. hint:: If you wrongfully press <No>, PicoScenes installer will show you the solution to reinitialize the installation.
+    .. hint:: If you wrongfully press the <No>, the PicoScenes installer will show you the solution to reinitialize the installation.

 - Reboot your system
-    You will have to reboot your system to validate the installation, otherwise the modified drivers for QCA9300 and IWL5300 will not be activated.
+    You may have to reboot your system to validate the installation; otherwise, the modified drivers for QCA9300 and IWL5300 will not be activated.

 - The first run
-    The installation of PicoScenes is almost finished except one last step.
-    You should run ``PicoScenes`` in a terminal (case sensitive), which is your first time opening PicoScenes.
-    During the first launch, PicoScenes will pop an error saying that "This is a scheduled exception ...".
-    Yes, it is indeed a scheduled exception.
+    You run ``PicoScenes`` in a terminal (case sensitive), which is your first time opening PicoScenes.
+Soon after the first launch, PicoScenes will crash with an error message saying, "This is a scheduled exception ...".
+Yes, **it is indeed a planned crash**.
 Run ``PicoScenes`` in the terminal again, and the error should be gone.
-    Until now, PicoScenes is successfully installed on your system.

 PicoScenes MATLAB Toolbox Installation